octaviotron/zimbra/notes-cluster.md

 ```
 Corosync service has a bug in CentOS 7, so to avoid id is needed to add a 3 seconds delay:

-Create Fencing resource in cluster
+## Configure Fencing resources

+On any active node:

 ```
 pcs stonith create fence_host01_id fence_pve ipaddr=<proxmox_ip> inet4_only="true" vmtype="qemu" \